DamnWidget/anaconda.developers.docs/architecture/anaconda_commands.md

 This piece of code is pretty straightforward, this method is called when there is a result available in the `Callback` mechanism with a single parameters that is whatever response that came from the JsonServer after process our request.

-We check that the request was sucessful and then set the value of the `AnacondaWhatever.data` property with the data that the JsonServer returned back.
+We check that the request was successful and then set the value of the `AnacondaWhatever.data` property with the data that the JsonServer returned back.
 If there is no data at all, we call the method `self._show_status()` that just display an error message to the user in the status bar.

-Otherwise we call the `AnacondaWhatever` method again using the internal Sublime Text 3 API call, as the `AnacondaWhatever.data` property is set, it will hit the `else` conditional at the begining of the `run` method and then the `print_data` dummy method will be called.
+Otherwise we call the `AnacondaWhatever` method again using the internal Sublime Text 3 API call, as the `AnacondaWhatever.data` property is set, it will hit the `else` conditional at the beginning of the `run` method and then the `print_data` dummy method will be called.

 **note**: the specific data structure that is returned back from the JsonServer will be explained in subsequent sections